EMPLOYMENT LAW NEWS

 Yukon Territory

-Yukon also updated its minimum wage for April 1, 2025.
-It has increased its wage rate to $17.94.
+Yukon also updated its minimum wage for April 1, 2026.
+The territory increased its rate to $18.51.
 Its annual increase is based on the CPI for Whitehorse.

 Conclusion

-Employers with locations in Canada should review this year’s provincial and federal wage increases to identify any potential impacts to their locations.
-For additional information, make sure to check out GovDocs Minimum Wage Compliance Resources webpage.
+Employers with locations in Canada should review this year’s federal, territory, and provincial minimum wage increases to identify any potential impacts to their locations.
+For additional information, visit the GovDocs Minimum Wage Compliance Resources webpage.

 This Employment Law News blog is intended for market awareness only, it is not to be used for legal advice or counsel.